- Home

 Do you find the regular espresso drink a tad underwhelming and yearn for a bolder experience?
 If a full-bodied coffee is your desire, then ristretto might just be what you’re looking for.
 Appreciated for its intense palate presence, this seemingly modest drink can enthral ardent coffee aficionados.
 In this article, we’ll not only talk about what a ristretto shot is, but we’ll also do a ristretto vs espresso comparison before, finally, going over how to make a ristretto that will knock your socks off.

-What is A Ristretto?
+What is Ristretto Coffee?

 A ristretto is the smallest amount of coffee you’ll find.
 Its name comes from Italian and means “restricted” in English.
 The power of this coffee comes from its quantity, as it is made up of around 22 ml of intense espresso.
 Very finely ground coffee helps to release all its aromas in such a small quantity.